zaksabeast/PokemonRNGGuides/guides/sm/en/Egg RNG Without Masuda Method or Shiny Charm.md

-# Gen 7 Egg RNG Guide without Masuda and/or Shiny Charm
+# Egg RNG Guide without Masuda and/or Shiny Charm

 _RNG for eggs without using Masuda Method and without the Shiny Charm_